 - Irish Rule of Law International (IRLI) is a joint initiative of the Society and the Bar Council of Ireland, dedicated to promoting the rule of law in developing countries.
 IRLI seeks to harness the skills of Irish lawyers in using the law as a means of tackling global injustice and empowering all people to live in a society free from inequality, corruption and conflict.
 IRLI has initiated and supported initiatives in South Africa, Kosovo, Malawi, Myanmar, Vietnam, Zambia, Ethiopia, Kenya, and Bosnia and Herzegovina.

-- Blackhall Place Sports Facilities are made available to local schools for sports days etc.
+- Blackhall Place Sports Facilities are made available to local schools, for instance for sports days.
+The sports facilities on site include a basketball court, park exercise equipment and a five-a-side football pitch.

 - During Culture Night and National Heritage Week free guided tours of Blackhall Place (Blue Coat School) are conducted for the public.